-You may opt out of the "blanket" process to record simulated nighttime images if you are claustrophobic or if the process otherwise makes you uncomfortable.
+Your child may opt out of the "blanket" process to record simulated nighttime images if your child is claustrophobic or if the process otherwise makes your child uncomfortable.

 There are non-driving risks resulting from participation.
 Five cameras will be placed in the vehicle.
-If you drive into an area where cameras are not allowed, including international border crossings, certain military and intelligence locations, and certain manufacturing plants, there is a risk that you may be detained or arrested or that the vehicle may be impounded.
-For this reason, by signing this Informed Consent and thereby agreeing to participate in the study, you also are agreeing not to drive into any such areas while you are in this study.
-We have provided a letter for the glove box which can be used to explain the vehicle's role in the study while still maintaining your privacy and keeping confidential your role in the study.
+If he/she drives into an area where cameras are not allowed, including international border crossings, certain military and intelligence locations, and certain manufacturing plants, there is a risk that your child may be detained or arrested or that the vehicle may be impounded.
+For this reason, by signing the Informed Assent and thereby agreeing to participate in the study, your child is also agreeing not to drive into any such areas while he/she is in this study.
+We have provided a letter for the glove box which can be used to explain the vehicle's role in the study while still maintaining your child's privacy and keeping confidential his/her role in the study.

-Throughout the study, we will take all possible steps to protect your privacy and keep confidential your role in the study and the confidentiality of your personally identifying information.
-To help us protect your privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
-With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
+Throughout the study, we will take all possible steps to protect your child's privacy and keep confidential his/her role in the study and the confidentiality of his/her personally identifying information.
+To help us protect your child's privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
+With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify your child, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
 However, the Certificate of Confidentiality does not prevent the researchers from disclosing voluntarily matters such as child abuse, or a participant's threatened or actual harm to self or others.
 In terms of a vehicle, this could also include items such as driving under the influence of drugs or alcohol, allowing an unlicensed minor to drive the vehicle, or habitually running red lights at high speed.
-Such behaviors may result in your removal from the study and reporting of the behavior to the appropriate authorities.
+Such behaviors may result in your child's removal from the study and reporting of the behavior to the appropriate authorities.
 In the event of a crash, it may not be possible to prevent the equipment and the data from falling into the hands of the police or an insurance company; if this happens, however, the data are still encrypted and inaccessible and unreadable to these individuals.

-However, you too, are responsible for taking steps to protect your privacy.
-Do not post or disclose your participation on any public forum including websites, Facebook, newspapers, radio and television.
-Protect your role in the study the same way that you protect other personal and private information.
-If you do not keep confidential your role in the study, there is a risk that some of the data collected during the study, including your personally identifying information, may be used against you in a court case or other legal proceeding.
+However, you and your child, too, are responsible for taking steps to protect your child's privacy.
+Do not post or disclose your child's participation on any public forum including websites, Facebook, newspapers, radio and television.
+Protect your child's role in the study the same way that you protect other personal and private information.
+If you do not keep confidential your child's role in the study, there is a risk that some of the data collected during the study, including your child's personally identifying information, may be used against him/her in a court case or other legal proceeding.